-First off, this isn’t a post about how to make money blogging.
+First off, this isn’t a post about how to make money blogging (I’ve previously done a post on monetization options).
 It’s more about the general idea of getting financial support within the mental health blogging community, and whether there are characteristics of the mental health community that will affect that.
 It’ll be a bit choppy because I’m not sure I have anything coherent to say.

 Who’s in need